 Smoking is an overall risk to your health and can cause problems after breast augmentation surgery.
 Smoking reduces blood flow as well as the oxygen content in your bloodstream.
 Your healing incisions need as much healthy blood flow and oxygen as possible to minimize scar development.
 Smoking also keeps your white blood cells from effectively fighting infection.
 It’s hard for scars to heal well once they’re infected.

 6. Eat Well

-Every scar heals at its own pace, but the proper nutrition will give your immune system a boost.
+Every scar heals at its own pace, but proper nutrition will boost your immune system.
 Focus on eating a well-balanced diet that provides a range of vitamins, minerals, and nutrients.
 Your body uses protein to repair injured tissues, so don’t forget to get enough high-quality protein as you heal.